Mastering Number (Reception & KS1)

 Participants will:

-• practise strategies shared in central training.
+• practise pedagogical and assessment strategies shared in the central training.

 • develop understanding and their use of appropriate manipulatives to support their teaching of the mathematical structures.